Snowflake

 /ACCOUNT_PROPERTIES

 : Each subsequent column is a profile key; against it, you will have its value.
-For example, you may choose to include the email address, geographical location, account name, current billing plan they are on, etc.
+For example, you may include the email address, geographical location, account name, current billing plan they are on, etc.

 Partition

-Partition this table on UPDATED_AT
+Partition this table on the UPDATED_AT

 column.